marcelodevops/pythontechnicalassignment/README.md

 ### Requirements
 - You will create a basic Python REST API and deploy it to AWS using a CI/CD pipeline.
-- The REST API shall have at least two endpoints, one for checking the applicaGon health and one to retrieve (dummy) data and shall require authenGcaGon.
+- The REST API shall have at least two endpoints, one for checking the application health and one to retrieve (dummy) data and shall require authentication.
-- The applicaGon should be containerized using Docker.
+- The application should be containerized using Docker.
 Please use the AWS Free Tier, and GitHub repositories as applicable.
-- Please use AWS CDK or CloudFormaGon to define the infrastructure.
+- Please use AWS CDK or CloudFormation to define the infrastructure.
-- Write tests where relevant and follow market standard pracGces.
+- Write tests where relevant and follow market standard practices.
 - Ensure to document the code and your approach to the soluGon.

 ### Acceptance Criteria